apache/flink/docs/content/docs/dev/python/table/intro_to_table_api.md

 +----------------------+--------------------------------+
 ```

 By default, the table schema is extracted from the data automatically.
-If the automatically generated table schema isn't satisfactory, you can also specify it manually:
+If the automatically generated table schema isn't as expected, you can also specify it manually:

 ```python
 table = table_env.from_elements([(1, 'Hi'), (2, 'Hello')], ['id', 'data'])